Spiritual symbols of significance

 Spiritual significance of the word “leaven”

 Yeast is referred to as “leaven” in the Scriptures.
 Leaven is a common ingredient in bread that produces fermentation and causes dough to lighten, expand and rise.
-When making bread using leaven, a small amount of leaven quickly spreads through the entire dough, multiplying rapidly.
+When making bread using leaven, a small amount of leaven quickly spreads through the entire dough, multiplying rapidly, and apart from its activity it is invisible.
 Once leaven is introduced into dough, it becomes impossible to eradicate, and only ceases when exposed to the heat from fire during the cooking process.

 In Exodus 12:15, regarding the Feast of Unleavened Bread, leaven was not permitted.
 It was not permitted in the Passover meal and Yahuah forbade leaven to be used in the grain offering.